DavidTompkins/bsa/README.md

 bsa
 ===

-Bayesian neural network classifier for time series data
+A bayesian neural network classifier for time series data, with genetic network tuning